 Within the Interreg Specific Objective "Better Governance" Interact has identified three perspectives with supporting actions which target the enhancement of institutional capacity of public authorities and stakeholders for effective implementation of Interreg programmes and other cooperation actions.
-This enhancement is seen in 3 ways: To manage processes and procedures better and more effectively; to work in a cooperation context and to improve the evidence base and visibility of Interreg.
+In its essence, this enhancement is seen 3 ways: Strengthened capacity to manage processes and procedures better and more effectively; strengthened capacity to work in a cooperation context and strengthened capacity to improve the evidence-base and the visibility of Interreg.
+In effect, all actions support better governance of the programmes.

-Building on the experience of promoting cooperation and coordination across various stakeholders of the macro-regional strategies (MRS), and more recently actively engaging in supporting the implementation of the sea basin strategies (SBS), Interact IV targets more comprehensive actions to support existing territorial frameworks and their actors and their outward orientation.
+Building on the experience of promoting coordination across various stakeholders of the MRS, and more recently actively engaging in supporting the implementation of the SBS, Interact IV targets more comprehensive actions to support the existing territorial frameworks and their actors.
+Within the institutional capacity building task, Interact would continuously promote cooperation for cohesion within existing strategic policy (territorial) frameworks and outside those.
 This includes capacity-building approaches, staff exchange methods, cooperation models and experiences for actors within and outside of Interreg.
-These actions are embedded in the perspectives identified below.
+These are embedded in the perspectives identified below.